DenyT17/Football_Object_Detection/README.md

 I also created functions, thanks to which I can to use this functionality on single image or video.

+## Currently working on 📝

+Mapping player position to 2D pitch image

 ## Next goals 🏆⌛